-Packet formats are very closely based on those of IS-IS.
+Routing packet formats are very closely based on those of IS-IS.
 The fixed part of the NLSP packet is the same length as the IS-IS packet.
 Some fields that are reserved in IS-IS are used in NLSP; for example, the State field in the WAN Hello packet and the No Multicast bit in the LAN Hello packet.
 Some fields used in IS-IS are reserved in NLSP; for example, the IS-IS ID Length and Maximum Area Addresses fields do not apply to NLSP because these parameters are fixed.

 LSP buffer size is 1492 bytes.

-LSP buffer size is 512 bytes, but may be configured if done consistently throughout the routing area.
+LSP buffer size is 512 bytes, but can be configured.